-There are many tempting choices - Volkswagen's Amarok, Mitsubishi's L200, the Nissan Navara, or the closely related Mercedes-Benz X-Class, the Ford Ranger - and increasingly pick-ups are coming with stylish, expensive body kit options, more luxurious interiors and more refined on-road manners.
+There are many tempting choices - Volkswagen's Amarok, Mitsubishi's L200, the Nissan Navara, or the closely related Mercedes-Benz X-Class, the Ford Ranger and Toyota Hilux - and increasingly pickups are coming with stylish, expensive body kit options, more luxurious interiors and more refined on-road manners.

 So it's win-win, right?
 You get a cooler car, one with amazing levels of utility and practicality, can claw back the VAT on the price and spend just €333 a year to tax even a big 3.0-litre engine.
 Can't you?

-That doesn't seem to have affected Amarok sales much.
-In fact, Volkswagen reckons that it's going to roughly double its pick-up sales volumes in the early stages of 2019.
-These are not stripped-out, basic models either; some 70-80 per cent of Amarok volumes are taken by the Highline model, with a further ten per cent by the bells-whistles-and-sturdy-price-tag Aventura variant.
+That doesn't seem to have affected pickup sales much.
+In fact, there's been a steady increase in registrations.
+These are not stripped-out, basic models either.
 Clearly, whoever's buying these cars are buying them with comfort in mind.

 There are risks, though.
 Failure to display a correct motor tax disc results in a €60 on-the-spot fine, and that can rise to €90.
 If you're found to be using a commercial vehicle, but carrying non-work-related passengers (your kids for example), then we're into a serious grey area.
 There are no fixed penalties for doing so, as such, but that's largely because the offence is one that's not usually detected - and has not been tested much in court.
 Many a driver might claim, legitimately, that they were called away with work and had to bring their children owing to the lack of someone to mind them.
 Would a prosecution follow in such a case?
 It might well do.